-An introductory course to the professional repair industry that provides the foundation for all of the courses in the J-Tech Diesel Technology Program.
-This course provides an awareness of industry standard concepts and practices necessary for safe and effective automotive shop operations.
-Students will be provided instruction in General Service theories, hand and power tools, shop organization, and management and work flow systems.
+An introductory course to the professional technician industry that provides the foundation for all of the courses in the J-Tech Diesel Technology Program.
+This course provides an awareness of industry standard concepts and practices necessary for safe and effective workshop operations.
+Students will be provided instruction in General Service theories, hand and power tools, shop organization, and management, customer relations and workflow systems.
 Students will use industry standard hand tooling, repair information systems, and diagnostic equipment.
-Instruction also includes: typical workplace policies and expectations, industrial safety procedures, and common workplace legal and ethical responsibilities.
+Instruction also includes typical workplace policies and expectations, industrial safety procedures, and common workplace legal and ethical responsibilities.